The Eugenics Wars: The Rise and Fall of Khan Noonien Singh: The Rise and Fall of Khan Noonien Singh, Volume One

-Plot summary: Volume Two
+The Rise and Fall of Khan Noonien Singh, Volume Two

 In the second volume, Seven tries to prevent World War Three from breaking out.
 He has to deal not only with Khan, but with many of the other "Children of Chrysalis," most of whom are now major political figures (including an African military strongman, a European dictator, an American leader of a separatist movement, and a religious cult leader).

 The superhuman men and women begin to battle for power and several of them manage to gain influence.
 None, however, have more power than Khan.
 At first, Khan seems to be building an empire, but, after several assassination attempts by fellow supermen and riots of his people, he begins to lose everything.

 After Khan feels that he is doomed to be defeated, he begins to power up his Morning Star satellite, which will destroy the ozone layer and kill all life on Earth after he dies.
 Seven convinces Khan that it would be better to forge a new life elsewhere, using the stolen DY-100 sleeper ship that he and Roberta obtained from Area 51.
 Khan and a large group of the other superhumans leave on the ship in search of a better life.
 The novel ends in 1996 as Seven leaves Earth for retirement.